kroy3/kushalrajroy/README.md

 - 👋 Hi, I’m @kushalrajroy
 - 👀 I’m interested in CADD
 - 🌱 I’m currently learning drug discovery using python
-- 💞️ I’m looking to collaborate on any independent project related to alternative medicine.
+- 💞️ I’m looking for collaboration on any independent project related to alternative medicine.
 - 📫 How to reach me kushalrajroy1@gmail.com

 <!---